New April Hotfix and more changes for VAT

 6. What do I do if the VAT summary return does not match the totals on the VAT detailed report?

 Best practice is to print all the Detailed reports for your VAT Return as well and COMPARE to make sure totals between the reports match.
-If the two reports don't match and investigate the difference.
+If the two reports don't match then investigate what makes up the difference.
 (Remember that the amount fields on the VAT 100 Return ONLY are editable, so you can update the amounts at your own discretion before submitting the return.
 You may need to SAVE the return first and go back into it and the fields should be editable.
-But once you mark the FINAL RETURN checkbox, then the fields are no longer editable.)
+But once you mark the FINAL RETURN checkbox, then the fields are locked down.)

 7. Can I generate the VAT Return without launching to the HMRC site?

 Yes.
-Simply unmark the checkbox notes in Step 3 above, and continue as before, where you enter the date range and generate the Return, without launching the HMRC site.
+Simply unmark the checkbox notes in Step 3 above, and then when you enter the date range and generate the Return, the HMRC site will not launch.

 8. Where can I find more information on installing the VAT Return module?

 More information on installation/setup can be found in this blog article: